Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Numerical experiments

+For the setting of MLMC methods, we take $M_0 = 8$ and $\overline{m} = 4$ for TGRR-MLMC.
+The base level for GRR and TGRR is ${\underline{m}}=2$.
+Since the proposal distributions of each round are distinct, the hyperparameter $r_2$ in \Cref{theorem:var_delta_grad_query} differs in each round.
+To determine the value of $r_2$ for each round, except for the first two, one may take the value from the previous round.
+To address this issue, we have conducted 50 training processes and sequentially performed linear regression.
+From the results, we select a global value of $r_2 = 1.8$.

 We now discuss the choice of the hyperparameter $\alpha$ for the geometric distribution of the level $L$.
-Unlike previous work where $\alpha$ is chosen to minimize the average cost $\mathrm{Cost}^{\mathrm{RU}}$ \cite{goda2019multilevelMCest,goda2022unbiased,he2022unbiased}, based on experiment results in Figure \ref{fig:loss_demo}, in addition to average cost, variance is another crucial factor that demands our attention.
-These two indicators collectively hold great significance in our evaluation and optimization processes.
-In order to reduce the variance of this estimate, one direct approach is to take average of different iterations.
-The \textit{asymptotic inefficiency} \cite{jacob2017unbiased} defined as $H_{\mathrm{RU}} := \mathrm{Var}[V^{\mathrm{RU}}] \times \mathrm{Cost}_{\mathrm{RU}}$ remains a constant whether iteration average is taken.
-It would be effective to decrease variance by raising cost if $\alpha$ is chosen to minimize this quantity.
-Utilizing Theorem~\ref{theorem:ru_prop_collection}, we find an upper bound for the asymptotic inefficiency
+Unlike previous work where $\alpha$ is chosen to minimize the average cost $\mathrm{Cost}_{\mathrm{RU}}$ \cite{goda2019multilevelMCest,goda2022unbiased,he2022unbiased}, based on experiment results in \Cref{fig:loss_demo}, in addition to average cost, variance is another crucial factor that demands our attention.
+Both metrics matter in our evaluation and optimization processes.
+We now try to minimize the \textit{asymptotic inefficiency} \cite{jacob2017unbiased} defined as $H_{\mathrm{RU}} := \mathrm{Var}[V_{\mathrm{RU}}] \times \mathrm{Cost}_{\mathrm{RU}}$.
+Utilizing \Cref{theorem:ru_prop_collection}, we find an upper bound for the asymptotic inefficiency

+for some constant $B>0$.
 As a result, the optimal $\alpha$ minimizing the upper bound is $\alpha_{\mathrm{RU}}^{*} = (r_2 + 1)/2\in(1, r_2)$.
-When ${\underline{m}} = 0$ in GRR-MLMC, which degenerates to RR-MLMC, the constants given in Theorem~\ref{theorem:GRR_prop_collection} do not involve the leverage of Theorem~\ref{theorem:var_emp_grad_query}.
-Therefore, these constants are the same as those in Theorem~\ref{theorem:ru_prop_collection}, which yields an uniform upper bound for $H_{\mathrm{RR}}$.
-Therefore, we reach the same conclusion for $\alpha^{\mathrm{RR}}_{\mathrm{opt}}$.
+When ${\underline{m}} = 0$ in GRR-MLMC, which degenerates to RR-MLMC, we reach the same conclusion for $\alpha^*_{\mathrm{RR}}$.
 From this point of view, we can see that RR-MLMC actually trades lower variance for higher average cost compared with RU-MLMC.
-We apply the same procedure for other MLMC methods, the corresponding optimal $\alpha$ are presented in Table \ref{tab:value_of_opt_alpha}.
+We apply the same procedure for other MLMC methods, and the corresponding optimal $\alpha$ are presented in \Cref{tab:value_of_opt_alpha}.
+For an ablation study on the choices of $\alpha$, we refer the readers to \Cref{app:alpha_ablation}.

-Since the proposal distributions of each round are distinct, the hyperparameter $r_2$ in Theorems \ref{theorem:var_delta_grad_query} and \ref{theorem:var_delta_loss_query} differs in each round.
-To determine the value of $r_2$ for each round, except for the first two, one may take the value from the previous round.
-To address this issue, we have conducted 50 training processes and sequentially performed linear regression, a universal value is then selected as $r_2 = 1.8$.